cquijanoch/SituatedBrushingAndLinking/README.md

 3. In the R terminal, `> source(main.R)`, which will ingest CSVs files (tasks, tracking and forms), compute (bootstrap) CIs, and export plots.

-4. All of the .png charts will appear in this directory.
+4. All of the .pdf charts will appear in this directory.

 ## Acknowledgements: